daniellerch/stego-retweet/README.md

-# stego-like
+# stego-retweet
-Steganography in social networks using likes, retweets and other interactions
+Steganography in Twitter using retweets and likes